Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Simulation study 1: Unconditional model

 \begin{itemize} \tightlist \item The acceptance probability is close to the target level in all cases.
 Generally, acceptance probability rises slightly as sample size increases. \item All configurations show sharply reduced relative frequencies of divergent transitions as sample size increases to $N_{\text{train}} = 500$.
 For small sample sizes, all configurations except for \texttt{ap90} and \texttt{IG} show considerable relative frequencies of divergent transitions between one and three percent. \texttt{IG} yields the lowest numbers, staying close to 0\% divergent transitions at all sample sizes.
 Of the other configurations, \texttt{ap90} shows the lowest relative frequency, staying well below 1\% even for the most challenging case of PTM data and $N_{\text{train}} = 25$. \end{itemize}

 \autoref{app-fig:sim1-performance-hyper} shows our measures for distributional performance in the first part of the unconditional simulation study.
-We note the following: \begin{itemize} \tightlist \item Performance converges as sample size increases, implying that hyperparameter configurations matter most for small sample sizes. \item \texttt{IG} stands out as a configuration that consistently performans slightly worse than the other configurations, particularly for Gaussian data and small sample sizes.
+We note the following: \begin{itemize} \tightlist \item Performance converges as sample size increases, implying that hyperparameter configurations matter most for small sample sizes. \item \texttt{IG} stands out as a configuration that consistently performs slightly worse than the other configurations, particularly for Gaussian data and small sample sizes.
 This result suggests that the scale-dependent prior for $\tau^2_\delta$ better allows the PTM to fall back to the Gaussian base model, if the data do not provide strong evidence for deviations from Gaussianity.
-Thus, the observations is consistent with the reasoning for our choice of the scale-dependent prior. \item \texttt{linear\_extrap} performs notably worse than other configurations for PTM data with small sample sizes.
+Thus, the observation is consistent with the reasoning for our choice of the scale-dependent prior. \item \texttt{linear\_extrap} performs notably worse than other configurations for PTM data with small sample sizes.
 Recall that the PTM data were generated using a transition from linear to identity extrapolation, such that the linear extrapolation constitutes a model misspecification in the tails here.
-It appears resonable that this pattern would become visible in the Kullback Leibler divergence.
-The result suggests that theoretical considerations about the model's desired tail behavior can be relevant if tail behavior is of interest. \item With the exception of \texttt{linear\_extrap} and \texttt{IG}, all configurations show practically indistinguishable performance. \end{itemize}
+It appears reasonable that this pattern would become visible in the Kullback-Leibler divergence.
+The result suggests that theoretical considerations about the model's desired tail behavior can be relevant if tail behavior is of interest. \item Except for \texttt{linear\_extrap} and \texttt{IG}, all configurations show practically indistinguishable performance. \end{itemize}

 \paragraph{Conclusion.} In sum, we observe that the scale-dependent prior yields the expected benefit for Gaussian data with small sample sizes.
-Among the configurations with scale-dependent prior, \texttt{ap90} shows superior diagnostic measures in terms of convergence and the relative frequency of divergent transitions, and, to a lesser extent, sampling efficiency, while there is no discernbile difference in terms of predictive distributional performance.
+Among the configurations with scale-dependent prior, \texttt{ap90} shows superior diagnostic measures in terms of convergence and the relative frequency of divergent transitions, and, to a lesser extent, sampling efficiency, while there is no discernible difference in terms of predictive distributional performance.
 As a result, we use the configuration \texttt{ap90} as the default configuration in the following.